19hours/sg-statutes/Acts/Workplace Safety and Health Act.md

 (d) developing and implementing procedures for dealing with emergencies that may arise while those persons are at work; and

-(e) ensuring that the person at work has adequate instruction, information, training and supervision as is necessary for that person to perform his work.
+(e) ensuring that those persons at work have adequate instruction, information, training and supervision as is necessary for them to perform their work.

 (4) Every employer shall, where required by the regulations, give to persons (not being his employees) the prescribed information about such aspects of the way in which he conducts his undertaking as might affect their safety or health while those persons are at his workplace.